Hot dry rock geothermal energy: Soultz tests

 In 1986 the HDR system project of France and Germany in Soultz-sous-Forêts was started.
 In 1991 wells were drilled to 2.2 km depth and were stimulated.
 However, the attempt to create a reservoir was unsuccessful as high water losses was observed.

 In 1995 wells were deepened to 3.9 km and stimulated.
 A reservoir was created successfully in 1997 and a four-month circulation test with 25 l/s flow rate without water loss was attained.

 In 2003 wells were deepened to 5.1 km.
 Stimulations were done to create a third reservoir, during circulation tests in 2005-2008 water was produced at a temperature of about 160 °C with low water loss.
 Construction of a power plant was begun.

 The power plant started to produce electricity in 2016, it was installed with a gross capacity of 1.7 MWe.
+The 1.7 MW test plant is purely a demonstration plant.
+In comparison normal geothermal power plant development typically involves initial plants from 10 to 100 MW.
+These plants can be commercially successful but are much cheaper than HDR system, with shallower wells, that produce orders of magnitude more energy, into inexpensive pipelines and power plants.
+It seems possible that breakthroughs will occur that allow us to access the tremendous amounts of stored heat energy in deep rock using HDR technology but very few breakthroughs appear to be on the horizon especially when compared to the rapid progress being made on much lower risk solar/battery combinations.

 Unconfirmed systems

 There have been numerous reports of the testing of unconfined geothermal systems pressure-stimulated in crystalline basement rock: for instance at the Rosemanowes quarry in Cornwall, England; at the Hijiori and Ogachi calderas in Japan; and in the Cooper Basin, Australia.
 However, all these “engineered” geothermal systems, while developed under programs directed toward the investigation of HDR technologies, have proven to be open—as evidenced by the high water losses observed during pressurized circulation.
 In essence, they are all EGS or hydrothermal systems, not true HDR reservoirs.